jinghuazhao/Caprion/README.md

 ## 4. PCA and clustering

-The groupings based on proteins can be made on three phases altogether. and instead of a classification indicator the first three PCs are used.
+The groupings based on proteins can be made on three phases altogether and instead of a classification indicator the first three PCs are used.

 The PLINK2 has been consistent in the pilot studies, so `scale()` operaions can be used in the inverse normal transformations.